frcdesign/FRCDesign.org/docs/design-handbook/power-transmission/motion-components.md

 **Shaft Collars**

-Collars are regardeda as a quick and easy way to retain shafts.
+Collars are regarded as a quick and easy way to retain shafts.
 They hug the shaft by clamping in so the collar can't slide on the shaft.
 The benefit is that the length of the shaft does not have to be a defined length, unlike with bolt and washer, which makes it great for quick builds/prototypes.
 However, they are typically not best practice to use and should only be used if needed.
 In addition, they are almost exclusively used for hex and MAXSpline/SplineXL profiles.

 <figure>
       <img src="/design-handbook/power-transmission/images/lockcollarexample.png" style="width:50%">